 The criminals extorted large sums of money from their victims.

 Recent Examples of extort from the Web

-Both Burnside and Hernandez are facing a felony charge of kidnapping for ransom and a felony count of attempting or threatening to extort.
+Burnside and Hernandez are facing felony charges of kidnapping for ransom and attempting or threatening to extort.

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'extort.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

 To extort is literally to wrench something out of someone.
 Extortion is a mainstay of organized crime.
 Just as the school bully extorts lunch money from the smaller kids in exchange for not beating them up, thugs extort "protection" money from business owners with threats of violence.
 But that's only one kind of extortion; a mobster might extort favors from a politician with threats of revealing some dark secret, just as you might extort a favor from a brother or sister by promising not to tell on them.

 Synonym Discussion of extort

 - educed order out of chaos